Understanding Blood Pressure Readings

 Look at the labels!
 Try to balance out the sodium in your family's meals and snacks.
 When eating out, avoid sauces and ask the server to prepare your meal without salt.

-Certain types of restaurants, including Asian and Mexican cuisine, are particularly high in sodium, but will usually adapt your entrees to meet your needs.
+Certain types of restaurants, including Asian and Mexican restaurants, are particularly high in sodium, but will usually change your food to meet your needs.

 Avoiding smoking, excessive caffeine, and a lot of alcohol are other lifestyle changes that may help decrease blood pressure.

 When all else fails or if blood pressure is moderate to severe, then antihypertensive medication may be used.